Radote/Smack/README.md

 #### What are good model providers?

 OpenAI, Anthropic and Google's LLM's performed well.
-Unfortunately, Mistral's LLM did not yet have broad enough knowledge for this task.
+Unfortunately, Mistral's LLM did not yet have broad enough knowledge for this task (in November 2024).

 I'd recommend choosing based on: